axenhook/quartz/README.md

 #### notes

-    1. support pthread mutex/barrier primitives, if there are other synchronization primitives, you should add them
+    1. support pthread mutex/barrier primitives, if there are other synchronization primitives in user's program, you should add them.
     2. the SIGUSR1 signal is registered for each thread and the SA_RESTART flag is carried.
        As a result, the execution of some functions may be inconsistent with the expected result(eg. returned in advance). please refer to manual.
-Note that the sleep function is returned in advance, which causes the sleep time to be inaccurate
+Note that the sleep function is returned in advance, which causes the sleep time to be inaccurate.

 Quartz: A DRAM-based performance emulator for NVM
 ----------------------